-Shows holdings on the exchange
+• Shows holdings on the exchange

 The list includes non-empty balances, estimates in USD and BTC, and changes from the last request.

-The bot analyzes buys and sells on the mm pair, but the changes calculation may be incorrect, as it is based on a balances report, but not a trade history, and does not take in account deposits and withdrawals.
+The bot analyzes buys and sells on the mm pair, but the changes calculation may be incorrect, as it is based on a balances report, but not a trade history, and does not take into account deposits and withdrawals.

 Format